RabbaliAfdhalYasyfiya/food-court-app/README.md

 # CourtFinder

-In this project, I made this which is part of the final project of the campus at my university.
-I hope this project can have an efficient impact on finding a food court place along with tenants and food lists. and can also make it easier for tenants to make orders from customers and can print order notes.
-This project has a transaction report from tenants that can be seen by the food court manager
+CourtFinder is a project developed as part of my final university project.
+The goal of this application is to provide an efficient solution for users to find food courts, tenants, and food lists with ease.
+It also simplifies the process for tenants to manage customer orders and print order receipts.
+Additionally, the project includes a transaction reporting system that allows food court managers to view reports from tenants, providing a comprehensive view of operations.